vmware/versatile-data-kit/README.md

 # Overview

 Versatile Data Kit is a data engineering framework that enables Data Engineers to develop, troubleshoot, deploy, run, and manage data processing workloads (referred to as "Data Jobs").
-A "Data Job" enables Data Engineers to implement automated pull ingestion (E in ELT) and batch data transformation (T in ELT) into a Data Warehouse.
+A "Data Job" enables Data Engineers to implement automated pull ingestion (E in ELT) and batch data transformation (T in ELT) into a database.

 # About Versatile Data Kit